Vxtzq/annot_data/README.md

 Then compile it to make it work : https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make

-Take the two files generated in result folder (train.txt and test.txt) and put them in the data folder in the darknet repository
+Take the two files generated in "result" folder in this repository (train.txt and test.txt) and put them in the data folder in the darknet repository

 Prepare for training : https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects